ngeorgiev/gemeinwohl-oekonomie/README.md

 ## Progress

+ * 02.09.2013 - Created templates for the quick test intro page and first implementation of the question templates.
+Started with the quick test controllers.
+ * 01.09.2013 - Refactored the matrix table into a row spannable div table.
+Added empty main page and quick test page with their routing.
+Entered quick test data.
+ * 31.08.2013 - Added the right borders for the row spannable div table.
  * 30.08.2013 - Created negative criteria template and automated populating it with JSON data.
 Major: found a way to create a div table with a equal heights and rowspan.
  * 29.08.2013 - Automated generation of negative criteria in the matrix from JSON data.
  * 28.08.2013 - Automated matrix generation from from JSON data.